 The Music Building, including Paine Hall, the Loeb Music Library and the Davison Room, are located directly behind the Science Center in Harvard's North Yard.

 Free parking is available for SOME Paine Hall concerts.
 Please check your concert listing to see if parking is available, and at which garage.
-Metered parking is available on Oxford, Kirkland, and several other nearby streets (every day except Sunday).
+Metered parking is available on Oxford, Kirkland, and several other nearby streets until 8pm (every day except Sunday, when meters are free).
 Additionally, paid parking lots are available in Harvard Square.

 Take the red line to Harvard.
 Exit onto Massachusetts Avenue and head through Harvard Yard towards the Science Center.
-Go into the Science Center and turn left at the information desk (after the Greenhouse Cafe).
+Go into the Science Center and turn left at the information desk.
 When you exit the Science Center, Paine Hall will be immediately to your right.
 HINT: The MBTA provides inexpensive parking at its Alewife Station.
 The Harvard Square stop is 4 stops from Alewife.

 As you walk up Oxford Street, the Peabody Museum is on your left.
 Up a bit, and on your right at the bend in the road, is the Science Center.
 Walk into the Science Center and take a right at the information desk.
 Go out the Science Center doors and find the Music Building directly in front of you.
-Walk through the building until you can't go any further and climb the stairs to Paine Hall, which is on the second floor.
+Paine Hall is on the second floor at the top of a grand staircase.

 Paine Hall is at the back of a small quadrangle behind both the Littauer building and the small, white Gannett house directly opposite the Cambridge Common.